robcarver17/pysystemtrade/docs/data.md

 ## Production interface

-In production I use the objects in [this module](/sysproduction/data) to act as interfaces between production code and data blobs, so that production code doesn't need to be too concerned about the exact implementation of the data storage.
+In production I use the objects in the [`/sysproduction/data`](/sysproduction/data) module to act as interfaces between production code and data blobs, so that production code doesn't need to be too concerned about the exact implementation of the data storage.
 These also include some business logic.

 `diag` classes are read only, `update` are write only, `data` are read/write (created because it's not worth creating a separate read and write class):
 - `dataBacktest`: read/write pickled backtests from production `run_systems`